-So, what is RPA?
-It is known as Robotic Process Automation.
-It is one of the latest technologies that is disrupting the industry out there.
+RPA is one of the latest technologies that is disrupting the industry out there.
 Few of the other technologies that are also making the news include blockchain, artificial intelligence.
 Our society is an ecosystem, and hence all these technologies are related to each other.
-One technology impact is more compared to another

 There are many benefits of RPA.
 Let’s list them below.